-- Option 1: Prior completion of a Master of Arts degree followed by a minimum of 45 units of post-MA education-related coursework. - Option 2: Completion of 90 units of post baccalaureate education-related coursework with a grade point average no less than 3.3 (this option is for individuals who have not previously completed a Master of Arts degree)
+- Option 1: Prior completion of a Master of Arts degree followed by a minimum of 45 units of post-MA education-related coursework. - Option 2: Completion of 90 units of post baccalaureate education-related coursework with a grade point average no less than 3.3.